department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 If you carry the basic S-DVI coverage and become totally disabled and unable to work, you can apply to get up to $30,000 more in coverage.
 This is called Supplemental S-DVI coverage.

-You may be able to get $30,000 of supplemental coverage if you qualify for a premiums waiver, and you:
+You may be able to get $30,000 of supplemental coverage if you qualify for a premiums waiver, and **both of the following are true for you**:
-- Apply for the coverage within 1 year from the date you get notice of the grant of waiver, **and**
+- You apply for the coverage within 1 year from the date you get notice of the grant of waiver, **and**
-- Are younger than age 65
+- You are younger than age 65

 [Learn more about premium waivers](/life-insurance/disabled-and-terminally-ill/#waiver).